This week’s suggested activities include:

 Welcome to the #cmaltcmooc!

-This first week involves setup and introductions – we hope you’ll join us on a journey of establishing (or redeveloping) your online professional profile in teaching and learning and becoming part of the global #cmaltcmooc network of practitioners and researchers in the scholarship of technology enhanced learning (SOTEL).
+This first week involves setup and introductions – we hope you’ll join us on a journey of establishing (or enhancing) your online professional profile in teaching and learning and becoming part of the global #cmaltcmooc network of practitioners and researchers in the scholarship of technology enhanced learning (SOTEL).

 After Signing Up for the cMOOC at https://cmaltcmooc.wordpress.com/contact